aditbharadwaj/angular-gradient-progressbar/README.md

     a. if the type is set to 2 you can set the progress value for the second progress bar using `secondValue` ( default value is 75 and max is 100)

     `<angular-gradient-progressbar [type]="2" [secondValue]="75"]> </angular-gradient-progressbar>`

+## Note

+> Note: This project was ported from react version [BlogPost](https://dev.to/raisaugat/how-to-show-progress-percentage-in-gradient-bar-2k61) to angular and converted into a [Npm Package](https://www.npmjs.com/package/angular-gradient-progressbar)

 ## Build